From the Wedding Aisle to the Commencement Stage: Couple Earns M.Ed. Hand-in-Hand

 Rekeisha杏吧专区檚 Story

-Neither Kreig nor Rekeisha earned their bachelor杏吧专区檚 degrees or found their passion for education immediately after high school.
+Kreig and Rekeisha didn杏吧专区檛 earn their bachelor杏吧专区檚 degrees right after high school.

-杏吧专区淢y husband was that person to always encourage me to do more, telling me, 杏吧专区榊ou杏吧专区檙e so smart, you need to go back,杏吧专区櫺影勺ㄇ鴿 Rekeisha recalls. 杏吧专区淲hen I did go back, that first year, I was on the President杏吧专区檚 list.
+杏吧专区淢y husband was always encouraging me to do more.
+Telling me, 杏吧专区榊ou杏吧专区檙e so smart, you need to go back,杏吧专区櫺影勺ㄇ鴿 Rekeisha recalls. 杏吧专区淲hen I did go back, that first year, I was on the President杏吧专区檚 list.
 Kreig gave me the boost to go back, and from there, I just kept going.杏吧专区

 In 2016, she graduated with her B.S. in Elementary Education from Nicholls State 杏吧专区.